Gobo Fango: Life in Utah

 On February 20, 1861, the Talbots and other Latter-day Saints boarded the ship Race Horse from Port Elizabeth, South Africa to begin their journey to Utah, where they planned to gather with other Latter-day Saints.
 They smuggled him onto the Race Horse inside a carpet or inside of a box.
 Once in the United States, they continued to conceal that they were traveling with a Black child.

 The Talbots and Fango settled in Kaysville in 1861.
 Fango worked as a laborer for the family.
 His feet froze one year and had part of one of his feet removed.
 He later left the Talbots and worked for the Mary Ann Whitesides Hunter of Grantsville, Utah.

 Life and death in Idaho

 Gobo Fango moved to the Goose Creek Valley of Idaho Territory by the early 1880s where he worked as a sheepherder and became a business partner with Walter Matthews and Edward Hunter.
 In 1886 Fango became embroiled in a land dispute over grazing lands.
 Consequently, a cowboy named Franke Bedke accused Fango of trespassing and attempted to force him to leave the valley.
 After a verbal confrontation, Bedke shot Fango and left him for dead.
 Fango walked more than a mile seeking medical help.
 He left $200 to impoverished citizens of Grantsville and smaller donations to members of the Hunter family.
 He left $500, half of his net worth, to the Salt Lake City Temple Construction Fund.

 Fango's grave is located in the Oakley, Idaho city cemetery.
-The headstone reads "Gobo Fango, died February 10, 1886".